Social Icons

 The movie starts with great monologues from both lead actors.

-Starsky (Ben Stiller) goes first, his monologue tells us he believes the city pays him well enough to be jumping off buildings and risking his life to catch a bad guy.
+Starsky (Ben Stiller) goes first.
+His monologue tells us he believes the city pays him well enough to justify jumping off buildings and risking his life to catch bad guys.

-Hutch (Owen Wilson), on the other hand is a, “if you can't beat them join them kind of guy.”
-This dude believes the city does not pay him enough to be risking his life.
-He decides to be a criminal of the petty kind, oh before I forget he does his criminal acts while still an officer of the law.
+Hutch (Owen Wilson), on the other hand, is a “if you can’t beat them, join them” kind of guy.
+He thinks the city doesn’t pay him enough to risk his life, so he decides to be a petty criminal—oh, and he does this while still being an officer of the law.

-The pairing is magical, one over the top follow the rules cop and the other is totally unaware of any form of legal rules.
+The pairing is magical: one over-the-top, by-the-book cop, and the other completely unaware of any legal rules.

-The one who does not follow any rules will be willing to do anything to stop a crime, but not in this movie.
-The unruly is ready to do anything to be part of the crime if he got paid.
-While his partner will follow the rules to the extreme of nonsense and financial damage to the city and citizens to solve any crime he happens to be part of.
+What you’d expect from this duo is that the rule-breaker would be willing to do anything to stop a crime, but not in this movie.
+The unruly one is ready to do anything to be part of the crime—if he gets paid.
+Meanwhile, his partner follows the rules to the extreme, even if it means causing nonsense and financial damage to the city and its citizens to solve a crime.

-This weird mix and match makes this movie very interesting, you see the bad guy Feldman played by Vince Vaughn is a drug dealer who committed murder on his yacht because his man messed up a drug shipment the body fell into the sea.
+This weird mix makes the movie very interesting.
+The bad guy, Feldman (Vince Vaughn), is a drug dealer who commits murder on his yacht because his man messed up a drug shipment.
+The body falls into the sea.

-The shipment is a new cocaine worth millions of dollars he and his partner Kevin (Jason Bateman), are planning to bring into the U.S.
+The shipment is a new type of cocaine worth millions of dollars, which he and his partner, Kevin (Jason Bateman), are planning to bring into the U.S.

-They developed a new type of cocaine which is untraceable by search dogs and taste different, but still gives the same high as normal cocaine.
+They’ve developed a new type of cocaine that’s untraceable by search dogs and tastes different but still gives the same high as regular cocaine.

-Starsky and Hutch are called to a crime scene where the body of the murdered man was found a few days later.
+Starsky and Hutch are called to a crime scene where the body of the murdered man is found a few days later.

-The movie was met with positive reviews, except for Stiller’s acting though, which to me was fine.
-The movie also made more than its share in the box office, but I guess not enough for the studio to order a second part to this funny movie.
+The movie was met with positive reviews, though some criticized Stiller’s acting, which I thought was fine.
+The movie also made more than its share at the box office, but I guess not enough for the studio to greenlight a sequel to this funny film.

-If you have not tried or had the pleasure to see this movie, you should it is funny to a fault and Owen Wilson was at his best in this.
+If you haven’t had the pleasure of seeing this movie, you should.
+It’s funny to a fault, and Owen Wilson is at his best here.

 0 comments: